HIV/AIDS Pandemic

 - Zimbabwe

-- Provide treatment to 2 million HIV-infected people,
+- Provide treatment to 2 million HIV-infected people

-- Prevent 7 million new HIV infections, and
+- Prevent 7 million new HIV infections

-- Provide treatment for at least 3 million people,
+- Provide treatment for at least 3 million people

-- Prevent 12 million new infections, and
+- Prevent 12 million new infections

-- Care for 12 million people, including 5 million orphans and vulnerable children.
+- Care for 12 million people, including 5 million orphans and vulnerable children

 PEPFAR 3.0